6 Aug 2025

 Your Content, Your Call

-Take a pause to ponder on the question “Are you protecting your past, or preparing for your future?”
+Take a pause to ponder the question: “Are you protecting your past, or preparing for your future?”

 Also Read:- What Is Reddit Karma — And How Does It Actually Work?